steven-solomon/soonernotfaster/content/posts/which-type-of-tests-should-you-write.md

 Feature tests are usually slower than other types of tests, this is due to the fact that they use the entire system and most of the time a web browser.

-Web browsers weren’t designed to make automated testing easy (though that is changing).
+Web browsers weren't designed to make automated testing easy (though that is changing).
 So leaning on them to make sure every aspect of the application works will result in slow tests — that we probably won’t want to run as often.
 Running tests less often means that it takes more time to find out if something is broken.

 # Does It Work Like I Expect?